English cricket team in New Zealand in 1958–59

 The England national cricket team toured New Zealand in February and March 1959 and played a two-match Test series against the New Zealand national cricket team.
 England won the series 1–0 with one match drawn.
+Three first-class matches against provincial sides were also played, of which the English team (playing as Marylebone Cricket Club) won two by an innings, and the other was drawn.

+The English team had just completed a five-Test tour of Australia.
+Of the 18 players on that tour, six were injured and unable to take part in the New Zealand tour.